-In the center of the sand some foppish talker yelled through some manner of amplification cone, working up the onlookers.
-This was a part of the fights here, in the arena; the money changing hands, the gambling, the big talk-talk, the anticipation and the lust for blood.
-Ry's blood he assumed they preferred...though he supposed they'd settle for the reigning champion's after the half-orc broke him apart.
-Ry tried not to smile at the thought-it was unbecoming to the life of contemplation he'd devoted himself to-but his face flashed a brief smile all the same.

-They'd taken Ry's potions and meager gear leaving him only with his small clothes, but such trivialities hardly mattered.
-He had little need of the magic stored in his clanking phials and glass bottles, in his enchanted weapons, not when he knew and commanded the paths of aether within and how each could be unlocked, shifted to fill himself with power.
-Intuiting that the time for bluster and talk was drawing to a close he began to move, assuming the correct postures: crane takes fish, contented lion, lizard climbs.
-He held each pose for a breath all the while seeing the flows inside change, glow, and he felt his flesh charge in response.
+In the center of the sand, some foppish talker yelled through some manner of amplification cone, working up the onlookers.
+This was all parts of the fights here, in the arena; the money changing hands, the gambling, the big talk-talk, the anticipation & the lust for blood.
+Ry's blood he assumed they preferred... though he supposed they'd settler for the reigning champion's after the half-orc broke him apart.
+Ry tried not to smile at the thought; it was unbecoming to the life of contemplation he'd devoted himself to.
+But his face flashed a brief smile all the same.
+They'd taken Ry's potions, his meager gear; leaving him only with his small clothes.
+But such trivialities hardly mattered; Ry had little need of the magic stored in his clanking phials & glass bottles, in his enchanted weapons, not when he knew and commanded the paths of aether within him and how each could be unlocked, shifted to fill himself with power.
+Intuiting that the time for bluster and talk was drawing to a close, he began to move, assuming the correct postures: crane takes fish, contented lion, lizard climbs- held each pose for a breath all the while 'seeing' the flows within himself change, glow, and he felt his flesh charge in response.
 He grew stronger, faster, his mouth filling with steam.
-Finally the announcer finished and bowed, the crowd roaring in response.
-The thousands of spectators began shouting one word like a mantra, the name of their champion: "CHANGA!
-CHANGA!
-CHANGA!"
-The portcullis opposite Ry opened and through the ten foot tall arch a gray-skinned rune-inscribed humanoid crouched to get through.
-In answer to the crowds sounds of appreciation the stone giant bellowed, raising his arm in anticipation of triumph.
+Finally, the announcer finished, bowed and the crowd roared in response.
+The thousands of spectators began to shouting a name like a mantra 'CHANGA, CHANGA,' The name of their champion.
+The portcullis opposite Ry opened, and through the ten foot tall arch a grey skinned, rune inscribed humanoid crouched to get through.
+In answer to the crowds sounds of appreciation, the stone giant bellowed, raised his arm in anticipation of triumph.
 Then he charged flat out towards Ry.